-On December 22, 2010, we closed a Share Exchange Agreement with TrichoScience Innovations Inc. ("TrichoScience") whereby we acquired the issued and outstanding shares of TrichoScience.
+On December 22, 2010, we closed a Share Exchange Agreement with TrichoScience Innovations Inc. ("TrichoScience") whereby we acquired all of the issued and outstanding shares of TrichoScience.
 During the year ended December 31, 2011, 100% of the former TrichoScience shareholders tendered their shares in exchange for our common shares and TrichoScience became a 100% owned subsidiary of our company.
-The TrichoScience shareholders who received our shares in connection with the closing deposited the shares with a trustee pursuant to the terms of a pooling agreement between us and the trustee.
-The common shares were subject to a timed release schedule under which 15% of the shares will be released on the first day of each of the fiscal quarters occurring after the first anniversary of the closing.
+The TrichoScience shareholders who received our common shares in connection with the closing deposited the common shares with a trustee pursuant to the terms of a pooling agreement between us and the trustee.
+The common shares were subject to a timed release schedule under which 15% of the common shares were released on the first day of each of the fiscal quarters occurring after the first anniversary of the closing.

-Concurrent with the reverse acquisition, we also acquired all of the issued and outstanding common shares of 583885 B.C.
-Ltd. ("583885") in exchange for 4,400,000 of our common shares.
-583885 did not have any assets or liabilities at the date of acquisition and was a private company controlled by our incoming Chief Executive Officer ("CEO").
-3,400,000 of our shares controlled by our CEO were deposited with an escrow agent pursuant to the terms of an escrow agreement between us and the escrow agent.
-These shares are released upon satisfaction of certain performance conditions as set out in the escrow agreement and each release of shares from escrow will be considered a compensatory award.
-The other 1,000,000 common shares issued were not subject to escrow provisions.
-Mr. Hall resigned tom the CEO position effective January 1, 2016.
-Mr. Hall returned 600,000 shares held in escrow to us in connection with his resignation.
+Concurrent with the acquisition, we also acquired all of the issued and outstanding common shares of 583885 B.C.
+Ltd. ("583885") in exchange for 440,000 of our common shares.
+583885 did not have any assets or liabilities at the date of acquisition and was a private company controlled by David Hall, our former Chief Executive Officer ("CEO").
+340,000 of our common shares controlled by David Hall were deposited with an escrow agent pursuant to the terms of an escrow agreement between us and the escrow agent.
+These common shares were to be released upon satisfaction of certain performance conditions as set out in the escrow agreement.
+The other 100,000 common shares issued were not subject to escrow provisions.
+Mr. Hall resigned from the CEO position effective January 1, 2016 and in connection therewith, Mr. Hall returned 60,000 common shares held in escrow and the balance of the shares were released to Mr. Hall.